-The first event will be a panel and community discussion, titled “The Fires That Still Burn”, in which we will look back at the 1992 Civil Unrest, reflect on what has changed and what struggles still remain.
-The event is free and open to the public, and will take place April 27th at St Mary’s Episcopal Church, from 5-7pm.
+The first event, a panel and community discussion that took place on April 27th at St. Mary’s Episcopal Church, was titled “The Fires That Still Burn” and looked back at the 1992 Civil Unrest, reflected on what has changed and what struggles still remain.

 The second event is our official 25th Anniversary Celebration, held at Immanuel Presbyterian Church on September 9th.
-Tickets will be on sale shortly, so please check back!
+To learn more about the event and purchase tickets, please click here.

 After Los Angeles passed the $15 minimum wage increase, so did many other municipalities in L.A.
 County.
 Because KIWA was a key advocate in the campaign to not only raise the minimum wage, but enforce it, we have been contracted by the City of Los Angeles, the City of Santa Monica, and Los Angeles County to conduct outreach and education around the new minimum wage law and its provisions to both workers and employers.
 With KIWA organizers and members on the streets in L.A., Santa Monica, and unincorporated Los Angeles County, low-wage workers in the region will have the knowledge and resources they need to fight for dignity and respect in the workplace.